MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-boards-leadcycletime.md

 ## Create the trend chart

-In the follow example, the query was renamed to *LeadCycleTime*, but no columns were renamed.
+In the following example, the query was renamed to *LeadCycleTime*, but no columns were renamed.

 1. In Power BI, choose the **Line chart** report under **Visualizations** and select the fields as shown in the following image.